Finding the right running shoes for your unique feet is an important decision. When it comes to running shoes, one size does not fit all.

 Normal Arch Foot

 A normal arch is raised slightly off of the ground when a person is standing.
-Your arch naturally supports your body weight and pronates, or rolls in, under a normal load.
+Your arch naturally supports your body weight and pronates, or rolls in, under an average load.

 Flat Arch Foot

 Flat feet are a condition where one or both feet have little to no arch.
 When you stand, the pads of the feet press into the ground.
 Typically, you can’t see an arch in the foot, though sometimes the arch appears when you lift the foot.